MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 Follow the general [setup instructions](./configure-connector.md).

 >[!NOTE]
->For access permission updates, only full crawl scheduled will be applied.
+>For access permission updates, only the full crawl schedule is applied.

-## Step 9: Review Connection
+## Step 9: Review connection

 Follow the general [setup instructions](./configure-connector.md).

 After publishing the connection, you need to customize the search results page.
 To learn about customizing search results, see [Customize the search results page](./configure-connector.md#step-11-customize-the-search-results-page).

-For testing purpose, you can choose [publish to limited audience](./staged-rollout-for-graph-connectors.md#modify-or-stop-staged-rollout)
+For testing purposes, you can choose [publish to limited audience](./staged-rollout-for-graph-connectors.md#modify-or-stop-staged-rollout)

 ## Limitations

-The confluence On-premises connector has the following known limitations in its latest release:
+The Confluence On-premises Microsoft Graph connector has the following known limitations in its latest release:

-* Confluence On-premises connector doesn't index blogs, attachment files and comments.
+* The Confluence On-premises Microsoft Graph connector doesn't index blogs, attachment files, and comments.

 ## Troubleshooting
-After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
+After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
 You can find troubleshooting steps for commonly seen issues [here](troubleshoot-confluence-onpremises-connector.md).

 If you have any other issues or want to provide feedback, write to us [aka.ms/TalkToGraphConnectors](https://aka.ms/TalkToGraphConnectors).